chippyash/go-cache-manager/README.md

  - Thanks to the original Zend team that came up with Zend/Cache, some of whom I know, but they shall be nameless.
 They gave many hours of sport back in the day!
  - Thanks to [@rueian](https://github.com/rueian) for his very fast support on Valkey.
 He is a main contributor to Valkey.
-Thanks to him this lib took 2.5 days to write instead of 2.5 weeks.
+Thanks to him the initial build of this lib (memory, valkey) took 2.5 days to write instead of 2.5 weeks.